 Serving treatments using dependencies

-Use Split's dependency matcher when you want one split to depend on the evaluation of another split.
+Use Split's dependency matcher when you want one feature flag to depend on the evaluation of another feature flag.

 For example, you have two feature flags with the second depending on the evaluation of the first.
 In this example, we would like 20% of customers who receive the on treatment for the Split_API feature flag to evaluate to on for the advanced_news_feed feature flag while the other 80% should evaluate to off.

 Dependencies are managed as a matcher type, which means they can be in any of the IF or Else IF blocks in targeting rules, supporting your most granular targeting needs.
 To add a dependency, do the following:

 - From the left navigation, click Feature flag, and select the desired flag.

 - From the Definition tab, in the Targeting area, click the Add attribute based targeting rules button.

 - Click the matcher type list, which is the second from the left.